qhandyy/Bot563_Project_Version1/notebook-log.md

     This tree worked, but I think because we tried to convert Amino acids back into nucleotides the tree is trash.
 Everything is on the same line.

+Also, at some point between the start of this log file and making these tree, I added 15 fasta sequences to make it 35 total.
+There are 2-3 non yeast fungi and a duplicate, all taken off of NCBI in the file: Gal10_AA.fasta

 Now, we want to make trees from our alignments.
 I made a tree earlier, which will be in the data file, but the tips are all mislabeled and hard to understand so I redid the alignments as such.